 Keep the Culture Fun

-Another reason to revamp employee onboarding is to get new employees immersed in a new company culture.
+Another reason to revamp employee onboarding is to get new employees immersed in a new business culture.
 Onboarding is a great time to introduce the new employees to the culture and how things are done around the office.
 Showing them around the office and informing them about recurring events, such as weekly Friday lunches, should be one of the first things you discuss.
 This gives them a better idea of what to expect from working in this new environment.

 Keep in mind they’re going to spend a lot of time training.
 Instead of always being in a conference room for this, it is important to take new employees to different hangout spots in the areas that are near the office.
 By switching up their training locations, you’ll give them new environments to learn in, instead of sticking to one office room.
 This can relieve some of the stress they’re going to experience during this process.
 Even on the employees first day, don’t be afraid to invite them to upcoming happy hours, so they are able to interact with current employees outside of the office.
 Getting to know current employees will make them more comfortable and welcomed into the office.